SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Manager Channel Distribution.md

 ## About

 The driver implements the logic used by the Channel Substitution WFM.
-It allows the user to perform sets on other elements, and provides a central location to do so.There are currently two main parts in this driver:
+It allows the user to perform sets on other elements, and provides a central location to do so.
+There are currently two main parts in this driver:

 - One to manage Matrix drivers from multiple vendors.
 This part is not used, and as such also not documented.
 - One to manage services managed by Cisco DCM devices.